 Our non-cardiac surgery studies include comparing different surgical methods (e.g. different types of bariatric surgery for the management of morbid obesity) or comparing aspects of the care of surgical patients (e.g. the use of wound dressings in abdominal and obstetric surgery).

 Our ophthalmology studies mainly focus on the treatment and management of neovascular Age related Macular Degeneration, the most common type of blindness in the over 50s.
 Studies include looking at the best treatment regimen, and whether the disease requires hospital consultant care or can be managed by community optometrists.

-Our study in respiratory medicine looks at the thickening of the lungs casued by asbestos, and the best ways to scan for cancer.
+Our study in respiratory medicine looks at the thickening of the lungs caused by asbestos, and the best ways to scan for cancer.

-This section documents studies which the CTEU have coordinated, which have now finished.
+This section documents studies which the CTEU have coordinated, and from which the results have been published.